2018 WIL Africa Conference

 “Workplace learning must be seen as integral part of qualification and programme design.”
 And “…training systems, including curricula, need to be designed around close co-operation between employers and education and training providers.”

-WIL AFRICA will become an annual event showcasing various models of WIL and Co-operative education and work-based learning.
-Debate and discussion and best-practice as well as the challenges facing WIL implementation will be encouraged through workshops and round-tables at the conference.
+WIL AFRICA Conference is a premier event showcasing various models of WIL and Co-operative education and work-based learning.
+Debate and discussion and best-practice as well as the challenges facing WIL from policy to implementation will be encouraged through workshops and round-tables at the conference.

 The Minister of Higher Education and Training has requested the Deputy Minister to open the conference.
 Several industry partners have already committed to participating and voicing their strong support for WIL.